scrapy/scrapy/docs/topics/downloader-middleware.rst

     You can also avoid caching a response on every policy using :reqmeta:`dont_cache` meta key equals ``True``.

+.. module:: scrapy.extensions.httpcache
+   :noindex:

 .. _httpcache-policy-dummy:

 Dummy policy (default)
 ~~~~~~~~~~~~~~~~~~~~~~

+.. class:: DummyPolicy

     This policy has no awareness of any HTTP Cache-Control directives.
     Every request and its corresponding response are cached.
 When the same
     request is seen again, the response is returned without transferring
     anything from the Internet.

     The Dummy policy is useful for testing spiders faster (without having
     to wait for downloads every time) and for trying your spider offline,
     when an Internet connection is not available.
 The goal is to be able to
     "replay" a spider run *exactly as it ran before*.

-In order to use this policy, set:

-* :setting:`HTTPCACHE_POLICY` to ``scrapy.extensions.httpcache.DummyPolicy``

 .. _httpcache-policy-rfc2616: